ropensci/roweb3/content/blog/2025-05-09-ror/index.md

 ## Support for ROR icons?

 As of today, ROR icons like those on the CRAN pages, pkgdown websites and our website's footer come from [files](https://ror.readme.io/docs/display).
-We have however opened an icon request for ROR in Font Awesome repository, that you can [upvote](https://github.com/FortAwesome/Font-Awesome/issues/20550) by using thumbs up.
+We have however opened an icon request for ROR in the Font Awesome repository, that you can [upvote](https://github.com/FortAwesome/Font-Awesome/issues/20550) by using thumbs up.
 This strategy worked for [ORCID](https://github.com/FortAwesome/Font-Awesome/issues/4401).
 There's already a ROR icon in the more specialized [academicons library](https://jpswalsh.github.io/academicons/).

 ## Conclusion: go forth, register and use ROR IDs!